VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 ## vmauth

-`vmauth` is a simple auth proxy and router.
+`vmauth` is a simple auth proxy and router for [VictoriaMetrics](https://github.com/VictoriaMetrics/VictoriaMetrics).
 It reads username and password from [Basic Auth headers](https://en.wikipedia.org/wiki/Basic_access_authentication) and matches them against configs pointed by `-auth.config` command-line flag and proxies incoming HTTP requests to the configured per-user `url_prefix` on successful match.